tomas-fryza/vhdl-course/README.md

 | [project](Labs/project) | Lab 10-13: Final project |

-## Hardware components
+## Materials

-The following hardware components are mainly used in the lab.
+The following hardware and software components are mainly used in the lab.

+### Hardware

 | **Component** | **Description** | **Manual** |
 | :-: | :-- | :-: |